-Popular food destinations include TimeOut Market (which also hosts events) and Blackbird Doughnuts.
+Popular food destinations include TimeOut Market (which also hosts events), Tasty Burger, and Blackbird Doughnuts.
 Down Huntington Avenue, you can head to the Mary Baker Eddy Library, take in a concert at Symphony Hall (with a student discount), a free performance at the New England Conservatory, or catch a Red Sox game at Fenway Park (receive alerts for student tickets)!

 Travel Time: Five to 20 minutes walking, or 10 minutes on the Green Line to Symphony.

 Ready to explore Boston?
 Grab a few friends, your walking shoes, your T passes, and explore!
 The Boston Calendar maintains a list of upcoming free events throughout the city, and we have provided a list of some favorite locations for food, history, culture, outdoor spaces and entertainment.
 We invite you to find your own go-to spots!

 Eataly in the Prudential Center is highly recommended when visiting the Back Bay neighborhood.

 If you’re looking to grab breakfast, lunch or tea and browse for books, visit Beacon Hill Books & Cafe.